Something is lurking beneath those waves

 Some say because mankind is somehow ready for it.
 It’s time for an energy leap of proportions.
 Others say that some lunatics brought this upon us by trying to turn the clock back on even more environmentally friendly energies.

-Do you believe that shale would have happened if oil would have hovered at 30 bucks or close to it for the last 10 years?
+Do you believe that shale would have happened if oil had hovered at 30 bucks or close to it for the last 10 years?
 Or even at 50 greens?
 No way.
 Nobody would have jumped the opportunity, as there was none.

 Some Australian projects will go into production over the next couple of years.
 They are among the most expensive energy projects that adorn the planet.
 They will require a very stable sales situation until 2035 and beyond and they were all banking on the Asian bumper market to last forever.

 The very prospect of LNG from US shale already sends jitters to those projects as their projections start cracking all over.
-Imagine Methane Hydrates to take off real big.
-Suddenly Japan and other Asian countries have their own version of patriot fuel.
-And plenty of it, so much in fact that some Japanese terminals might even consider exporting LNG to then hard pressed European markets as the clean fuels mechanics in place will amplify the need for new Natural Gas there.
+Imagine Methane Hydrates to take off big.
+Suddenly Japan and other Asian countries have their version of patriot fuel.
+And plenty of it, so much in fact that some Japanese terminals might even consider exporting LNG to then hard-pressed European markets as the clean fuels mechanics in place will amplify the need for new Natural Gas there.

 But that is wild speculation.
 I don’t know what tomorrow brings so 10 years from now is a total mystery.
 But after shale, will you dare me by saying that it’s impossible?

-There is nothing beating human inventiveness.
-I have stressed Julian Lincoln Simons core message in his book “The Ultimate Resource II” more than once on this blog and I will no doubt do it many more times.
+Nothing beats human inventiveness.
+I have stressed Julian Lincoln Simons’s core message in his book “The Ultimate Resource II” more than once on this blog and I will no doubt do it many more times.
 Constraint is an opportunity for entrepreneurs.
 They seek profits when they go and search for alternatives – any alternatives.
-Ultimately, some entrepreneurs find solutions which will leave humanity as a whole better off than if the original problem had never occurred in the first place.
+Ultimately, some entrepreneurs find solutions that will leave humanity as a whole better off than if the original problem had never occurred in the first place.

-High oil prices, high energy prices and the “pie in the sky” projects of environmental ultras have put humanity in a tight corner.
+High oil prices, high energy prices, and the “pie in the sky” projects of environmental ultras have put humanity in a tight corner.
 This was the problem and provided the opportunity – call it incentive – for entrepreneurs to put in money and effort to find a way out.
-Not with the aim to improve mankind’s condition but only out of monetary interest.
+Not to improve mankind’s condition but only out of monetary interest.
 Shale and Methane Hydrates or indeed LNG as a fuel are all part of a solution.

 There will no doubt be more.
 But what is the message to energy producers?